General Cole

 Posts: 160

-« Reply #40 on: November 21, 2007, 06:31:27 pm » |
+« Reply #40 on: November 21, 2007, 06:31:27 pm »

 Nest the three barrels inside of a larger pipe in a triangular shape, and fill in the dead space with caulk and FBR.
 Load this tube into a coupler that will replace the current attachment on the gun.

 Good idea, but alas, another problem.
 I have a large hole inside my 8 barreled beast (one CPVC stick is missing because it falls out, I will hot glue it all one I get it fixed) What should I fill it with?
 I mean, hot glue and FBR only go so far.
 And is that the right set up?
 I stuffed the 2" barrel full and was wondering if this would work.
 If you don't get what I am saying try this: will the air go into the CPVC barrels if I stuff the holes full of glue and FBR? **Edit**: How long should the CPVC barrels be?
 They are about 4 inches now because they were pre-cut for my FF. **Edit** Added a coupler in the middle.
 Takes up a lot of space and fits perfectly!
 Now I have a shotty-artillery gun with a coupler mod...
-Sounds like a first to me Pics:
+Sounds like a first to me cheesy

-« Last Edit: November 21, 2007, 06:43:51 pm by nerfingnoob »
+« Last Edit: November 21, 2007, 06:43:51 pm by nerfingnoob » Report Spam Logged

 General Cole